 Data Source: StatsSA

-Rising food prices impact the most vulnerable parts of society the hardest.
-Using the metric of annual inflation for food and non-alcoholic beverages allows us to assess whether the government is prioritising the livelihoods of all South Africans.
-In line with the South African Reserve Bank (SARB)’s calls for reducing the country’s 3%-6% inflation target, we believe that food inflation should not be higher than 4%.
+Rising food prices hit the poorest households the hardest.
+Tracking annual inflation in food and non-alcoholic beverages helps gauge whether government policies are protecting the livelihoods of all South Africans.
+In line with the South African Reserve Bank’s call to lower the national inflation target toward 3%, we believe food inflation should also be brought below this threshold.

 Data Source: StatsSA